 Knowing What to Hide for an Easter Scavenger Hunt

-In the traditional stories of the Easter Bunny the thing that is usually said to be hidden is eggs.
+In the traditional stories of the Easter Bunny, the thing that is usually said to be hidden is eggs.
 This might lead you to think that you should hide eggs on Easter so that you can mirror the plot of the holiday, but you need to be careful with doing so.
-Real eggs can cause a lot of complications when you’re hiding them around your home or your property in general.
+Real eggs can cause a lot of complications when you’re hiding them around your home, or your property in general.
 You need to make sure you keep careful count of how many are hidden, which ones are found, and where unfound eggs still are at the end of the Easter scavenger hunt.
 If you don’t keep careful track of all of this and you manage to lose an egg somewhere then it will eventually begin to rot.
-If you have ever smelt rotting eggs then you know that this is a terrible occurrence.
+If you have ever smelt rotting eggs, then you know that this is a terrible occurrence.
 Should you insist upon hiding real eggs then consider dying them festive colors beforehand.
 It’s an Easter tradition and it will make any children involved more interested in hunting them down.
 In fact, it makes them easier to see as well, so it might just save you from the aforementioned scent.
 Using our clues also means that you can retrace where the eggs were hidden, as you can reference the clue answers for the locations.

 Alternatives to eggs mostly consist of egg shaped things.
 Egg shaped chocolates are popular, as are plastic eggs with money or candy placed inside of them.
-These are great options because they won’t smell terrible if your Easter scavenger hunt doesn’t end in complete success.
+These are great options and far more popular with the kids (there’s a shock!).

-Of course, you can use our riddle clues to lead to all these hidden eggs, only providing new clues upon completion, or hiding the clues with the prizes … so they have to find it in order to continue.
+If you use our riddle clues to lead to all these hidden eggs and prizes, try only providing new clues upon completion of each, or hiding the clues with the prizes … so they have to find it in order to continue.

 Make this Easter different!